Objective: the Arts Plan will explore and consider new opportunities for new partnerships and collaborations.

 Acknowledging this, a less formal program of cultural ambassadors is being considered, to provide leadership and foster collaboration across the arts and culture sector, amongst government agencies and other related sectors, where areas of greatest need and opportunity are identified.
 For example, through the delivery of the Aboriginal and Torres Strait Islander Arts Strategy for South Australia, the Arts and Cultural Tourism Strategy, and other Arts Plan recommendations and sector initiatives.

-Government’s response to this recommendation is now complete.
+Government’s formal response to this recommendation is now complete.